 3. Night Safari

 The Night Safari is a nocturnal zoo and is one of the most visited attractions in the city.
 Open from 7.30 pm to 12 midnight, you can enjoy a journey through the wildlife reserve after nightfall.
-Get up-close with 900 animals from nearly 100 species.
+Get up close with 900 animals from nearly 100 species.
 You can also explore the safari in the comfort of a guided tram car with audio commentary but do remember to refrain from using flash photography as it may be uncomfortable for the animals.
+Be sure to add this to your list as one of the best night activities in Singapore.

 The Newton Food Centre was first opened in 1971 and to this day, it remains one of the most talked-about food spots in Singapore.
 A centre with “hawker stalls” in an outdoor garden setting, this is where you will find a gathering of mouth-watering local food such as satay, Hokkien mee, sambal stingray, chilli crab, nasi goreng, pork rib noodles, and the list goes on.
 In fact, this is one of the few places that congregate an almost complete list of local food.
 The place starts to get busy from dinner time all the way into the night.
-Interesting this is usually the last stop for clubbers who finished their parties in the nearby nightclubs.
+Interestingly this is usually the last stop for clubbers who finished their parties in the nearby nightclubs.
+You could also come here for a Singapore date night.

 Orchard Road is a popular shopping district in Singapore.
 The entire street is dotted with huge shopping malls housing countless international brands, chain stores, and department stores.
 It is nearly two kilometres long, hence it is possible to spend the whole day here if retail therapy is what you are looking for.
 If you are into international brands, visit Ion, Ngee Ann City, Paragon, and Mandarin Gallery.
 Departmental stores such as Tangs, Takashimaya and Robinsons are also places to look out for.
 If you prefer trendy apparels that is less mainstream, check out Far East Plaza.
 There is also plenty to see and eat in Somerset.
 Most shops and malls will close around 9 to 10 pm, so if you have plenty to buy, make sure to start your trip early.

 Unlike any other shopping trip where you must walk from shop to shop, this is a one-stop shopping paradise that sits in the heart of Little India.
-Mustafa Shopping Centre is open 24-hour a day and offers an incredible range of products in its six-storey complex.
+Mustafa Shopping Centre is open 24-hour a day, so perfect for late nights in Singapore.
+The centre offers an incredible range of products in its six-storey complex.
 Besides the usual range of fashion products, home appliances, and food supplies, there are even sections selling gold jewellery, luxury items, travel packages, and car accessories!
-What’s most interesting is you can locate the lowest priced bargain items and the top of the range luxury products in one single store!
+What’s most interesting is you can locate the lowest-priced bargain items and the top-of-the-range luxury products in one single store!
 Go there with an open mind and you will surely be entertained.

 Discover the secrets behind 28 Hong Kong Street… only if you manage to find the door to this hidden joint.
 Hiding behind an old shophouse, with no signboard and fancy storefront is 28 Hong Kong Street.
 This has been awarded as one of the world’s top 50 best bars.
 The American-styled cocktail bar oozes sophisticated charm and remarkable interior design, as well as a fabulous list of creative concoctions that are out of this world.
-If you are looking for a relaxing timeout with a world-class cocktail, mouth-watering bar snacks, and ultra-cool music, then 28 Hong Kong Street is a place you must visit.
+If you are looking for a date night spot in Singapore or a relaxing timeout with a world-class cocktail, mouth-watering bar snacks, and ultra-cool music, then 28 Hong Kong Street is the place you must visit.

 Cruising down the Singapore River to enjoy the night scenes of Singapore is one of the most popular choices of many international travellers.
 A 40-minute cruise will take you on a journey to uncover the yesteryear of Singapore, explore the traditional architectures along the Boat Quay and Clark Quay, and visit iconic structures such as The Esplanade, Marina Bay Sands, and The Merlion.
 Visitors can choose to disembark at any of the 13 jetties to explore the different locations too.